 So before jumping into anything, here are a few things you should keep in mind when renting a dumpster for concrete...

-We compared 20 yard dumpster rental prices for Waste Management (WM) to prices we surveyed from smaller, locally owned haulers in 48 metro areas across the U.S. Surprise!
-For 20 yard temporary dumpsters, renting from local haulers is more than $100 cheaper on average.
+We compared 20 yard dumpster rental prices for Waste Management to prices we surveyed from smaller, locally owned haulers in 48 metro areas across the U.S. Renting from local haulers is more than $150 cheaper on average.

 A small dumpster is a popular choice for residential cleanups, including spring cleaning, construction debris, single-layer roof tear offs, and during a move-in/move-out.
 10 yard roll-off dumpsters are versatile and compact bins designed to fit nicely in a standard driveway.
 Some are constructed with shorter sides for easier side-loading of heavy debris, such as concrete or dirt.